Georgi Sava Rakovski: Literary work

 Between 1854 and 1860, Rakovski spent his time writing, publishing reviews, and avoiding arrest.
 He also issued his own magazine "Bulgarian ancient times" ("Българска старина") 1865, which managed only one edition.
-In his article in it Rakovski cited all his sources in original for he could more than 9 languages and as first European translated old vedic texts in Bulgarian.
-His wide interests and profound knowledge made him a really versatile rennaissane personality of Bulgarian National Revival Movement in the mid 19th century.
+In his article in it Rakovski cited all his sources in original for he could speak more than 9 languages and was the first European who translated the old vedic texts in Bulgarian.
+His wide interests and profound knowledge made him a really versatile rennaissane personality of the Bulgarian National Revival Movement in the mid 19th century.

-He penned his best-known work, Gorski Patnik (translated as A Traveller in the Woods or Forest Wanderer), while hiding from Turkish authorities near Kotel during the Crimean War (1853–56).
-Considered one of the first Bulgarian literary poems, it was not actually published until 1857.
+He penned his best-known work, Gorski Patnik (translated as A Traveller in the Woods or Forest Wanderer), while hiding from Turkish authorities near the bulgarian city of Kotel during the Crimean War (1853–56).
+Considered to be one of the first Bulgarian literary poems, it was not actually published until 1857.
 The published version differed from the first version, in that it had a clearer plot and improved style.

 The plot concerns a Bulgarian man who recruits a rebel group to mutiny against the Turks.
 Rakovski's aim in writing this was to awaken the people's spirit to fight for freedom and to take revenge on the Turks for their cruelty.
 The novel opens with the main character admiring the beauty of nature on the Bosporus.
 A preoccupation with national problems and lack of freedom clouds his mind, and he encourages others to join him in a revolt.
 As the insurgents travel toward Bulgaria, the reader takes in their courage and trials of the journey.
 The work is said to “unite all the ideology, hopes and beliefs” of the Bulgarian people in their brave fight against the yoke.

 Rakovski left Gorski Patnik incomplete.
 Written in archaic language, it was difficult to read, but still had a great influence in society.